aelobdog/siteflon/README.md

 # siteflon
-Siteflon is an online editor for the SiTeFl markup language.
+Siteflon is an online editor for the SiTeFl markup language

 ### screenshot
 ![screenshot](./screenshot.png)

+(the .go file is the original code, and the .js file has been generated using [gopherjs](https://github.com/gopherjs/gopherjs)